Jeppe Kofod

-Jeppe Sebastian Kofod (born 14 March 1974) is a former Danish politician of the Social Democratic Party who served as Minister of Foreign Affairs of Denmark between 27 June 2019 to 15 December 2022.
+Jeppe Sebastian Kofod (born 14 March 1974) is a Danish former politician of the Social Democratic Party who served as Minister of Foreign Affairs of Denmark between 27 June 2019 to 15 December 2022.

 Kofod previously served as a Member of the European Parliament (MEP) from 2014 to 2019.
 Within the Party of European Socialists group, he led the Social Democrats from Denmark.
 Kofod was a member of the Folketing (the Danish Parliament) from the Social Democrats from 1998 until 2014 and again briefly as a substitute member for two months in 2023.

 Education

 From 2006 to 2007 Kofod completed a Master in Public Administration at Harvard University's John F. Kennedy School of Government.

 Political career

 Member of the Danish Parliament, 1998–2014

 Jeppe Kofod was a member of the Danish Parliament, the Folketing, first elected after the 1998 Danish general election for the constituency of Bornholm.
-During his time in the Danish Parliament he served as chairman of the Committee on Foreign Affairs.
+During his time in the Danish Parliament he was chairman of the Committee on Foreign Affairs.

 At Easter in 2008, the then 34-year-old Jeppe Kofod appeared in the media because it emerged that in the evening after giving a lecture for the Social Democratic Youth of Denmark (DSU), he had sex with a 15-year-old girl from DSU.
 Denmark's age of consent is 15.
 Kofod commented at the time that he had shown a 'lack of judgment' in having a 'morally inappropriate relationship'.

 The episode led, among other things, to Kofod resigning from his committee posts and his post as foreign affairs spokesman for the Social Democrats.
 The chairman of DSU, Jacob Bjerregaard, stated that Kofod had violated DSU's rules and that he was no longer welcome in DSU.